gsiddhant/networks_minimal/README.md

 ## Build
-To build the shared library and the example executables:
+To build the shared library:

 ```
 cd $PROJECT_DIR